KIDSTAGE Teaching Artists

 Suzie enthusiastically joined Village Theatre in 2003, days after leaving high tech corporate life to follow her lifetime passion of working in a theatre.
 She has directed The Little Mermaid, Aida, The Little Mermaid Jr., Seussical Jr., 13, High School Musical, The Secret Garden, Les Misérables, and the 2005 Last Exit for KIDSTAGE.
 In her seventeen-year tenure at KIDSTAGE she has produced over eighty shows for KIDSTAGE including several original musicals.
 Suzie has been a driving force behind the KIDSTAGE Originals Program and is passionate about youth voice and encouraging future writers, composers, directors, and designers.
 She spearheaded the youth program quality initiative over the past seven years leading the efforts in incorporating Social Emotional Learning skills into the KIDSTAGE curriculum.
 She is passionate about developing future leaders both on stage and off and has been an active partner in equity, diversity, and inclusion efforts for the program.
 Suzie has a B.A. in theatre arts from Western Washington University with concentrations in both directing and acting.
 Her directing credits include Crimes of the Heart, Steel Magnolias, A Shayna Maidel, Royal Gambit, and The Firebugs.
 She has performed at Intiman, Seattle Children’s Theatre, the late Pioneer Square Theatre, and was in the 1985 Village Theatre KIDSTAGE production of Bye, Bye, Birdie.

 Angela has been with Village Theatre since 2008.
-She holds a BA in English from Seattle Pacific University and provides administrative support for KIDSTAGE programming.
-She loves the energy, talent, and spirit of collaboration of students and staff at KIDSTAGE!
+She holds a BA in English from Seattle Pacific University and provides administrative and customer service support for all KIDSTAGE programming.
+She loves the energy, creativity and spirit of collaboration among students and staff at KIDSTAGE!

 Ayana is proud to be part of the KIDSTAGE family.
 A graduate of Everett HS, Ayana attended Western Washington University where she earned a BA in Theatre Arts.
-In her eight years at KIDSTAGE, she’s worn many hats, working with Institute/Pathway, classes, camps, and productions.
+Since joining the KIDSTAGE Team in 2012, she’s worn many hats, working with Institute/Pathway, classes, camps, and productions.
 Ayana has also had the honor of stage managing many KIDSTAGE shows.
 Favorites include: The Addams Family, Hairspray, The Lion King Jr., Les Misérables School Edition, and In the Heights.
-Ayana also works with the Evergreen MS and Whittier ES Drama Clubs.
+Ayana also works with the Evergreen MS Drama Club.
 She is living the dream every day here at KIDSTAGE!

 Janet has been with KIDSTAGE since 2006.
 She developed her own, “Skills for Theatre… Skills for Life” through acting, directing, forming a theatre company, serving on boards for arts organizations, and time in corporate America working with freelance artists, graphic designers, and game designers.
 Janet has served KIDSTAGE in a variety of roles and at different points has managed classes, camps, productions, and Institute/Pathway.
 KIDSTAGE allows Janet to pursue her lifelong passion for arts integration as she develops the emerging STEM and school outreach programs.
 Personal motto: Duck for Luck.